 Juvenile prosecutors make decisions on a daily basis regarding case assessments/investigations, charging, plea bargaining, disposition/sentencing and overall legal strategy.
 They work closely with victims, witnesses and members of law enforcement.
 They also spend time in communities, including speaking at schools, and attending community events in order to share information about juvenile justice and learn from community members and other stakeholders.

-The current approach to juvenile delinquency balances community safety, offender accountability to victims and communities, and competency development in offenders.
-These three goals, as a comprehensive response to juvenile delinquency, encourage participation of all stakeholders to ensure optimal outcomes in the court system.
-Prosecutors embracing these three goals have developed alternative strategies to address juvenile justice issues and have demonstrated a willingness to seek legal solutions beyond traditional law enforcement responses.
-Across the United States, prosecutors are developing programs to divert youth from the justice system.
-They are collaborating with agency partners to promote public safety, address the needs of the victims, hold youth accountable for their actions, and enhance the competency of youth to be productive members of their communities.
+The current approach to juvenile delinquency balances community safety, the youth’s accountability to victims and communities, and the rehabilitative and treatment needs of the youth.
+These goals, as a comprehensive response to juvenile delinquency, encourage participation of all stakeholders to ensure optimal outcomes in the court system.
+Prosecutors embracing these goals have developed strategies to address juvenile justice issues and have demonstrated a willingness to seek legal solutions beyond traditional law enforcement responses.
+Across the United States, prosecutors are developing programs to divert youth from the justice system and recommending community-based programs where appropriate at the dispositional/sentencing phase of the case.
+The utilization of effective programs and interventions helps make communities safer and improves outcomes for youth.
+Juvenile prosecutors are collaborating with agency and community partners to promote public safety, address the needs of victims and witnesses, and hold youth accountable while helping ensure they travel along a positive and successful path in the future.